IDAES/idaes-pse/docs/property_models/ceos.rst

 Cubic Equations of State
 ========================

-This property package implements a general form of a cubic equation of state which can be used for most cubibc-type equations of state.
-This package supports phase equilibrium calucations with a smooth phase transition formulation that makes it amenable for equation oriented optimization.
+This property package implements a general form of a cubic equation of state which can be used for most cubic-type equations of state.
+This package supports phase equilibrium calculations with a smooth phase transition formulation that makes it amenable for equation oriented optimization.
 The following equations of state are currently supported:

 * Peng-Robinson
 * Soave-Redlich-Kwong